 HTMA Lab Test

-Dr Kimberly is now accepting appointments via mail kits and additional phone consultations are available, also when she is in her Illinois Discovering Wellness Holistic Healthcare Clinic.
-She is also available to meet with patients by scheduled appointment in Port Saint Joe, FL where she resides.
+Dr Kimberly is accepting appointments via mail kits and additional phone consultations are available, also when she is in her Illinois Discovering Wellness Holistic Healthcare Clinic.
+She is also available to discuss results remotely via zoom or phone call.

 Fees are as follows: